Biden and Congress mark a year since violent insurrection | Politics

 - United States

-President Joe Biden on Thursday marked the first anniversary of the U.S. Capitol insurrection, the violent attack by Trump supporters that has fundamentally changed the Congress and raised global concerns about the future of American democracy.
+President Joe Biden on Thursday delivered what he declared was the “God's truth” marking the first anniversary of the U.S. Capitol insurrection, the violent attack by Donald Trump's supporters that has fundamentally changed Congress and raised global concerns about the future of American democracy.

+Biden's criticism was particularly blistering of then-President Trump and his violent supporters.

-Biden arrived early at the Capitol saying: “I'm praying that we'll never have another day like we had a year ago today.”
-The president and congressional Democrats started the morning in Statuary Hall, one of several spots where rioters swarmed a year ago and interrupted the electoral count.
-Biden is set to draw a contrast between the truth of what happened and the false narratives that have sprung up about the Capitol assault, including the continued refusal by many Republicans to affirm that Biden won the 2020 election.
-He plans to highlight the ongoing threat facing the nation's democracy by those who used or condoned the use of force to try to subvert the will of the people.
+“For the first time in our history, a president not just lost an election, he tried to prevent the peaceful transfer of power as a violent mob breached the Capitol,” Biden said.
+“But they failed.”
+“Democracy was attacked,” Biden said at the Capitol.
+“We the people endure.
+We the people prevailed.”
+The president and congressional Democrats started the day in Statuary Hall, one of several spots where rioters swarmed a year ago and interrupted the electoral count.
+Biden drew a contrast between the truth of what happened and the false narratives that have sprung up about the Capitol assault, including the continued refusal by many Republicans to affirm that Biden won the 2020 election.

-“And so at this moment we must decide what kind of nation we are going to be,” Biden will say, according to excerpts of his remarks released early Thursday.
-“Are we going to be a nation that accepts political violence as a norm?
-Are we going to be a nation where we allow partisan election officials to overturn the legally expressed will of the people?
-Are we going to be a nation that lives not by the light of the truth but in the shadow of lies?
-We cannot allow ourselves to be that kind of nation.
-The way forward is to recognize the truth and to live by it.”
-Biden planned to outline “the singular responsibility'' then-President Donald Trump bears for the violence of that day, when he egged on his protesters and waited hours before calling for calm.
-He also planned to warn that Jan.
-6 is part of an enduring challenge to the nation's system of government.
+“You and I and the whole world saw with our own eyes,” Biden said.

+He asked those listening to close their eyes and recall what they saw that day, as he described the harrowing, violent scene, the mob attacking police, threatening the House speaker, erecting gallows threatening to hang the vice president — all while then-President Trump sat at the White House watching it on TV.

 While congressional Republicans almost universally condemned the attack in the days afterward, most have stayed loyal to the former president.